 UTSG Campus Public Space Public Life (PSPL) Study

-Led by Gehl Studio, the PSPL study will assess the quality of spaces within the St. George Campus public realm and the identified needs of the university community through a people-first approach.
-The first observational studies took place in February 2025 (Winter conditions) and April 2025 (Spring Exams conditions).
-To date over 70 student volunteers have participated.
-Future Public Life surveys are planned for Convocation, Orientation, and Fall 2025.
-Sign up if you are interested in participating in the next UTSG Public Life study.
+Led by Gehl Studio, the Public Life study assessed the quality of spaces within the St. George Campus public realm and the identified needs of the university community through a people-first approach.
+The observational studies took place in February 2025 (Winter conditions), April 2025 (Spring Exams conditions), June 2025 (Convocation), August 2025 (Orientation), and September 2025 (Fall conditions).

 Visioning Workshops